 Assessments resumed in June after a period of closure due to COVID-19.
-We are now exploring options to increase the volume of assessments being done each month so that we can get through our ridership with too much extra delay.
-Our goal of completing assessments for all existing customers within one year will not be met.
+GoBus are now exploring options to increase the volume of assessments being done each month so that they can get through ridership without too much extra delay.
+The goal of completing assessments for all existing customers within one year will not be met.

-To date we have completed 178 assessments (121 existing customers; 57 new applicants).
+To date 178 assessments have been completed (121 existing customers; 57 new applicants).
 There were 143 unconditional and 25 conditional approvals.
 8 individuals were denied eligibility (5 existing; 3 new).
 29 people requested to close their accounts.
 And one formal appeal has been completed.